Fish from Portoroz Slovenia

 “We had an excellent product, but nobody really appreciated it,” laughs Irena Fonda.
 "We first had to convince the dealers that our fish are better than the ones they usually sell."
 However, they did not want to hear about it, since the prices for these fish were higher than what an average customer was willing to pay.
 “That's why we started with educational work,” says Dr. Fonda continues.

 How do you enthuse consumers?

-“We invited the press, which was enthusiastic about our type of fish farming.
-They reported about it and soon the first tourists came to find out more about our fish farming.
-We had no plans to offer tours of our farm, ”she says.
-“But we quickly noticed that the visitors to our farm carried the news of our sustainably bred fish out into the world.
+“We invited the press, who were enthusiastic about our way of farming fish.
+They reported about it, and soon the first tourists came who wanted to find out more about our fish farm.
+We hadn't even planned to offer tours of our farm," she says.
+“But we quickly realized that visitors to our farm were spreading the word about our sustainably farmed fish around the world.

 It wasn't long before customers asked the fishmongers about the perch from the Fonda fish farm in Portoroz Slovenia.
 They recognized that our fish were actually different from those they obtained from traditional fish farms.
 We did our part and make sure that our fish are delivered fresh to the markets or directly to the restaurants.
 Fonda sea bass is marked and given a seal of approval, so that every customer can be sure to receive products from our farm.
 It took a few years, but now the name of the Fonda fish is well known among fish connoisseurs in Slovenia and Austria. ”

 How well they taste, we have even in the evening before in the port of Piran.
 If you ask the same question as we do, the name Fonda really has something to do with the Hollywood actor dynasty.
 The family of Henry, Jane and Peter Fonda comes from Piran.
 They are relatives of fish farmers from Portoroz Slovenia.

 Are you traveling with a motorhome?